-HMW-IAMF#10 Hazardous Materials Plans
+HMW-IAMF#10: Hazardous Materials Plans

-Prior to O&M activities, the Authority would prepare hazardous materials monitoring plans.
-These would use as a basis source, such as a hazardous materials business plan as defined in Title 19 California Code of Regulations and an SPCCP.
+Prior to Operations and Maintenance activities, the Authority shall prepare hazardous materials monitoring plans.
+These would use as a basis source, such as a hazardous materials business plan as defined in Title 19 California Code of Regulations and a SPCC plan.